 Includes complete Collections & Finding Aids for the entire collection and links to the CMTS Digital Collections and the Elmira College Archives.

 As part of the New York Heritage Collections, the CMTS Mark Twain Digital Collection This consists of letters and marginalia of Samuel Clemens, artifacts associated with him, and photos having to do with Clemens’ time in Elmira and the family and friends that comprised his circle.

 Collection includes select photographs and letters related to Mark Twain and his circle in Elmira.
 It also includes a full index of the Mark Twain Society Bulletin.

 Mark Twain Archive Policies:

-The Mark Twain Archive is currently only accessible for scholars working on projects in the field of Mark Twain Studies.
-For access and more information, contact Joseph Lemak, Director of the Center for Mark Twain Studies at [email protected]
+The Mark Twain Archive is currently only accessible to Quarry Farm Fellows and Lecturers.
+For more information, contact Joseph Lemak, Director of the Center for Mark Twain Studies at [email protected]